Witnessing Impossibility: The Traumatic Theater of Rachel Neuburger’s Nepenthe

 Manuscripts should be prepared in accordance with the most recent edition of the Chicago Manual of Style.
 JLTS only accepts electronic submissions.
 Please submit your manuscript by e-mail as an attachment, preferably as a Microsoft Word document, and supply with it an abstract of a hundred words or fewer.
 Images may be submitted electronically as TIFFs or high-quality JPEGs of at least 300 dpi.
 Since images take up space normally reserved for text, please keep any such materials to a minimum.
 All articles and reviews should be double-spaced, including notes.
 For more specific guidelines please see our submission page online at http://www.jlts.stir.ac.uk/submissions.
-Submissions should be sent directly to David Miller at firstname.lastname@example.org.
+Submissions should be sent directly to David Miller and Lucia Aiello at email@example.com.

 David Miller, Manchester Metropolitan University